pointfreeco/sqlite-data/Sources/SQLiteDataCore/Documentation.docc/Articles/CloudKit.md

 > TL;DR: Foreign key constraints can be enabled and you can use `ON DELETE` actions to
 > cascade deletions.

-SharingGRDB can synchronize many-to-one and many-to-many relationships to CloudKit, and you can enforce foreign key constraints in your database connection.
+SQLiteData can synchronize many-to-one and many-to-many relationships to CloudKit, and you can enforce foreign key constraints in your database connection.
 While it is possible for the sync engine to receive records in an order that could cause a foreign key constraint failure, such as receiving a child record before its parent, the sync engine will cache the child record